Images shown are of mature plants

 Basically, this tree is an ideal solution for small areas that don't have much planting space, such as small yards, next to structures, parking lots or along streets.
-And Tuscarora Crape Myrtles give you vibrant color in almost all growing conditions.
+And Tuscarora Crape Myrtles provide vibrant color in almost all growing conditions.
 It doesn't matter if your soil is sandy, loamy or clay...it's even drought tolerant.

-Like all of our Crapes, this one is highly resistant to disease, powdery mildew and leaf spotting.
+Like all of our Crapes, this one is highly resistant to disease, powdery mildew, and leaf spot.
 You get a spectacular tree without the problems.
 No fungicide treatments required!
 Plus, it's virtually allergy-free and fast-growing, so it's versatile and adaptable.